slaclab/pydm/README.md

 ```

 # Building the Documentation Locally
-In order to build the documentation you will need to instll some dependencies
+In order to build the documentation you will need to install some dependencies
 that are not part of the runtime dependencies of PyDM.

 Assuming that you have cloned this repository do: